Aerospace Engineering vs Aeronautical Engineering: Differences, Similarities & Scope

 Students interested in the course get confused about which one to choose.
 Both Aerospace and Aeronautical Engineering are interconnected and yet have some differences.
 Hence, they have a different syllabus that has separate focus areas for the students.
 Aerospace Engineering is a broader and more advanced field in comparison to Aeronautical Engineering.
 Aerospace graduates develop new technologies in aviation, defence systems, and spacecraft.
 Subjects covered in Aerospace Engineering are Spacecraft Design, Introduction to Astronautics, Fundamentals of Jet Propulsion, Spacecraft Dynamics, and Orbital Mechanics.

-Similarly, Aeronautical Engineering is the study of aircraft that operates within the earth’s atmosphere.
+Similarly, Aeronautical Engineering is the study of aircraft that operate within the Earth’s atmosphere.
 Aeronautical Engineering is a study that focuses on designing aircraft, helicopters, and aeroplanes.
 Aeronautical Engineering subjects will cover Thermodynamics, Heat Transfer, Aircraft Structures, Flight Mechanics, Aircraft Stability, and Control.

 Aerospace vs Aeronautical Engineering Scope

-As you already know Aerospace and Aeronautical Engineers work in various areas in the field.
-The Engineers design aircraft and propulsion systems and also study the aerodynamic performance of aircraft with its construction materials within the Earth’s atmosphere.
+As you already know, Aerospace and Aeronautical Engineers work in various areas in the field.
+The Engineers design aircraft and propulsion systems, and also study the aerodynamic performance of aircraft with their construction materials within the Earth’s atmosphere.
 Countries like the United States of America, France, the UK, and Germany have various job opportunities in the field.
-There are a lot of opportunities available globally for aerospace engineers and aeronautical engineering.
+There are a lot of global career opportunities for aerospace engineers and aeronautical engineers.

-The average salary for an Aerospace Engineer is Rs.
-6,20,972 per year in India depending on academic qualification and experience.
-However, Aerospace Engineers working abroad get approximately $107,700 (INR 84L) per year.
+The average salary for an Aerospace Engineer is INR 730,000 per year in India, depending on academic qualification and experience.
+However, Aerospace Engineers working abroad get approximately USD 123,000 or INR 76.6 lakhs per year.

 Aerospace vs Aeronautical Engineering – Which is Better?

 Both Aerospace and Aeronautical Engineering are better, in fact, the best for the students who want to study aircraft.
-Students interested to work in the aircraft building industry must go for aerospace engineering and for those who want to work in the space industry, must pursue aeronautical engineering.
-There is also an option to choose an aeronautical specialisation after pursuing B-Tech in Aerospace or Mechanical Engineering.
+Students interested in working in the aircraft building industry must go for aerospace engineering, and for those who want to work in the space industry, must pursue aeronautical engineering.
+There is also an option to choose an aeronautical specialisation after pursuing B.Tech in Aerospace or Mechanical Engineering.

 Both Aerospace and Aeronautical Engineering offer courses that relate to the study of the design of aircraft.
-Aerospace Engineering focuses on both aircraft and spacecraft within and outside the atmosphere as well.
-But the Aeronautical Engineering focuses on the aircraft within the atmosphere of the earth.
-Both are good courses however, career opportunities are broader in aerospace engineering.
+Aerospace Engineering focuses on both aircraft and spacecraft within and outside the atmosphere.
+But the Aeronautical Engineering focuses on the aircraft within the atmosphere of the Earth.
+Both are good courses; however, career opportunities are broader in aerospace engineering.

 FAQs